 Chris Elwell

-Director 1997 – present
+Director 1997 – 31 January 2025

-Chris is the curator of Exchange for Change and Narratives of Empathy and Resilience, sector significant artform development programmes that challenge perceptions of the work produced in the young people’s sector.
-These extensive programmes particularly engage artists from non-theatre backgrounds (design, digital/new media, dance, spoken word etc.), those who are under-represented in the sector and emerging young people’s theatre companies.
-Much of this work tours nationally through Half Moon Presents, the company’s producing arm.
+These extensive programmes particularly engaged artists from non-theatre backgrounds (design, digital/new media, dance, spoken word) and those who are under-represented in the sector, as well as emerging young people’s theatre companies.
+Much of this work subsequently toured nationally through Half Moon Presents, the company’s producing arm.

-Chris has directed, written, adapted and devised over 60 pieces of work, many award-winning, across many age ranges at Half Moon from babies to teenage/young adult.
-A selection of his most recent credits include Ten in the Bed [2024], Hot Orange [2023], Daytime Deewane [2022], Party [2021], Dust [2020], and Crowded [2019], as well as in the past a cannon of work presented bi-lingually in English and BSL including: Baa Moo Yellow Dog [2009] (also adapted for TV in 2010), Icicle Bicycle, [2007] Igloo Hullabaloo [2006] and My Friend Snow [2005].
-He is known for directing a series of spoken word theatre pieces, including The House That Jackson Built [2019] and Fairytales Gone Bad [2016].
+Chris has directed, written, adapted and devised over 60 pieces of work – many award-winning – across many age ranges, from babies to teenagers and young adults.
+A selection of his most recent credits include Ten in the Bed (2024), Hot Orange (2023), Daytime Deewane (2022), Party (2021), Dust (2020) and Crowded (2019), as well as a cannon of work presented bi-lingually in English and BSL including Baa Moo Yellow Dog (2009), which was also adapted for TV in 2010, Icicle Bicycle, (2007) Igloo Hullabaloo (2006) and My Friend Snow (2005).

 Chris was awarded a British Empire Medal for services to theatre and young people in the 2017 Queen’s Birthday Honours list.